laboratory assignment laboratory techniques answers

 Questions

-- From the graph of Molarity vs. Density, created in Data Table 10, what was the relationship between the molarity of the sugar solution and the density of the sugar solution?
+From the graph of Molarity vs. Density, (made in Data Table 10), what was the relationship between the molarity of the sugar solution and the density of the sugar solution? **As the sugar solution density decreased, the molarity decreased.
+It was also true that the opposite was true.